Updated November 2022

-Personal support worker programs teaches students to look for signs of poor mental health, social withdrawal, and physical problems so patients can get help right away.
-This is a key, and very valuable part of the PSW role.
+Personal support worker programs teach students to look for signs of poor mental health, social withdrawal, and physical problems so patients can get help right away.
+This is a key part of the PSW role.

 4. Giving Patients Emotional Support & Companionship

 One of the most meaningful aspects of becoming a personal support worker is the relationships you'll build with patients.

 Think about how busy doctors and nurses are at long-term care facilities and hospitals.
 Or how difficult it might be for a family member to spend long periods each day with an aging parent.
 What if a patient simply has no friends or family to visit them?

 For many patients, PSWs provide the kind of regular emotional support they simply can't get anywhere else.
 This companionship is vital for their overall mental health and sense of well-being.